Hand Therapy is expert care for hands, wrists, and upper extremity function.

 - Custom Splint Fabrication

-- Use of Electrotherapeutic, Superficial and Deep Thermal Agents
+- Use of Electrotherapeutic, Superficial, and Deep Thermal Agents

 Do you want to learn more about Hand Therapy and how you can benefit from this special service?
-Contact one of our clinic locations offering Hand Therapy: Papillion, West Omaha/Elkhorn, Pine Lake East-Lincoln, or University Place-Lincoln for more information.
+Contact one of our clinic locations offering Hand Therapy: Papillion, Pine Lake East-Lincoln, or University Place-Lincoln for more information.
 If you aren’t sure if you need therapy, make an appointment for a Free Consultation to speak one-on-one with a therapist.
 It’s easy and fast.